ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Characterizing Request Priority and Service Objectives

+where $TBT_{r,i} = t_{r,i} - t_{r,i-1}$ is the interval between consecutive tokens and $t_{r,i}$ denotes the output time of the $i$-th token of the request $r$.
+Here, $w_{p}$ and $w_{d}$ weight the importance of the first versus subsequent tokens.
 However, \textit{Postponed Decoding Trick} also persists in this definition.
 If a token is already detected to miss its TBT SLO, the system might intentionally delay its output to make the next token's TBT easier to achieve.
 This distorts the gain calculation and stems from the negative monotonicity of the TBT metric: completing one token earlier can negatively impact the TBT SLO attainment of the next.

-\paragraph{Our Final Proposal: Token-level Deadline-aware Gain (TDG).} To overcome above limitations, we rethink a fundamental shift in perspective: the gain for a token is interpreted as a binary indicator of whether its output timing harms user experience.
-The individual token deadline represents the latest acceptable output time that does not degrade perceived quality.
-A token delivered after this deadline yields no gain (as it harms user experience), whereas earlier completion does not increase the gain for that specific token.
-Based on this insight, we replace TBT with the fixed deadline and introduce the Token‑level Deadline‑aware Gain (TDG):
+\textbf{Our Final Proposal: Token-level Deadline-aware Gain (TDG).} To overcome the above limitations, we make a fundamental shift in perspective: the gain for a token is interpreted as a binary indicator of whether its output timing harms user experience.
+Specifically, the individual token deadline represents the latest acceptable output time that does not degrade perceived quality.
+A token delivered after this deadline yields no gain (as it harms user experience), whereas earlier completion does not increase the gain for that token.
+Based on this insight, we replace the varying deadlines adopted by~\cite{zhang2025tempo,agrawal2024etalon} with a fixed deadline and introduce the Token-level Deadline-aware Gain (TDG).

 where $w_r(i)$ is the gain for delivering the $i$‑th token before its deadline.
 Weights $w_p$ and $w_d$ distinguish the importance of the first versus subsequent tokens, scaled by priority weight $w_{p(r)}$.
 This mapping can be adapted based on application-specific requirements.